 Follow up question: Does this mean that you don’t need WURFL to create mobile sites anymore?
 The answer to this is not so easy.
 It depends.
 It depends on how well you want to support the long tails of mobile devices out there and how much you want to control and optimize the user experience of your mobile users, including those with smartphones and tablets.

 The question then becomes: “How do I decide if I need WURFL or not?”.

 There are a few heuristics.
 You should start by asking yourself a few questions.
 “Is my website still too bloated for mobile devices?”, “Is ‘it sort of works’ good enough for my company or do we need to do better than that?” or even “If a user of my site complains about their mobile experience, am I comfortable telling them that it is their problem and not ours?”.
 If the answers to those questions is that you can live (and make your mobile users live) with a sub-optimal mobile user experience, then you probably don’t need WURFL.
 On the other hand, if you do want more control over your web offering, then you need a tool to control the mobile UX at levels that RWD can hardly provide.
 WURFL is likely to be part of the solution in that case.

-Follow up question: if this approach is so powerful, why hasn’t the industry created products and tools to leverage RESS in easy ways? easy answer here.
-Check out http://www.whateverweb.com from the good guys at Mobiletech.
+Follow up question: if this approach is so powerful, why hasn’t the industry created products and tools to leverage RESS in easy ways?
+For an easier solution to the problem, check out https://imageengine.io/.